giuntoli-group/nmm-week4/README.md

 (iii) which command enforces the flow of water in the channel?

 3b.
 Run the simulation.
 Note that it is quite large; it will not take too long (~10min) but plan the needed resources accordingly.
+For Ovito visualization: make sure to use the "wrap at periodic boundaries" modification.
 Calculate a few properties from the trajectory:

 (i) the mean square displacement (MSD) of water molecules, both on average and also divided by layers along the z-axis.
 You can do that in Bead Spring Analytics by [ADD INSTRUCTIONS].
 What is the physical origin of the difference across layers?